-Below are links to all the products I mentioned in the video.
+Below is the list of all the products I mentioned in the video.
 All these products are great (for exfoliation, skin brightening, getting smooth skin, or preventing clogged pores and congestion).
 But, not all these products help hyperpigmentation or melasma.
-In fact, there’s only a few products out of the bunch that really made a difference.
+In fact, there’s only a few products out of the bunch that really made any difference.
 (To find out which ones worked for fading the hyperpigmentation and melasma, make sure to watch today’s video).

 - OSKIA Renaissance Cleansing Gel

 - DRUNK ELEPHANT T.L.C.
 Framboos Glycolic Night Serum

 - TATA HARPER Concentrated Brightening Essence

 - ANDALOU NATURALS Pumpkin Honey Glycolic Mask

 - THE ORDINARY 100% Organic Cold-Pressed Rose Hip Seed Oil

 - THE ORDINARY Granactive Retinoid 2% In Squalane

 UPDATE: As of 2023, these are my top recommended products that can help fade melasma, hyperpigmentation and dark spots:

 - Leahlani Aqua A Retinoid Renewing Serum – Most retinols and retinoids do nothing for my melasma, but Leahlani retinoid serum has a way of evening out skin tone, fading stubborn sun spots, and reducing the appearance of deep dark patches and pigmentation.
 This retinoid is also very gentle, and along with evening out skin tone, it makes skin soft and smooth, helps with firmness, clarity and texture.
 All around great product and suitable for all skin types.